 This is actually quite a bit different than Custom Audiences.
 And it may actually be more powerful.

 The purpose of this post is to help you understand the difference between the two and how you can start targeting key email recipients via FBX today.

 As mentioned at the top, FBX (also known as Facebook Exchange) is a powerful way to target your website visitors when they return to Facebook.

 Why is this so powerful?
 You can target people who abandoned a shopping cart.
 Target people who visited a specific section of your website that is relevant to your new product.
 Avoid waste by excluding those who previously converted.

 Another reason this is powerful is that it provides one more way to target Facebook users who have expressed interest in you or your product.
 When using Facebook ads, you can target Fans or you can target your subscribed customers through the use of Custom Audiences.
 But FBX allows you to target those who are neither but visited your website.

 Unlike typical Facebook advertising, FBX can only be accessed through Facebook’s PMD vendors.
-In most cases, this means you need to be a big brand with a big budget.
+In most cases, this means you need to be a big brand with a big A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 Except, of course, if you use Perfect Audience or AdRoll (both affiliate links).
 Use either of those links to get $70 (for PerfectAudience) or $60 (for AdRoll) of free FBX to get started.

 About Custom Audiences